 But, how much is the tax in the US?
-The good news is that tax rates in the US are fairly low.
+The good news is that tax rates are fairly low.
 Want to know how low?
 Read our banks and taxes section of the guide.Read Guide

 The US school curriculum is fairly standard throughout the country, but discrepancies can be found between states and whether you enroll your child in public or private school.
 The school system in the US is split into preschool, primary, middle, and high school and is followed by undergraduate, graduate, and further degree programs in higher education institutions.

 The biggest problem in the US education system right now is the cost of higher education.
 Many students that wish to study in universities cannot afford to choose schools that best suit their abilities and if they do, they end up with a large student debt after graduation.
 Continue reading this section, for detailed information on the education system and the best schools in the US.Read Guide

 Work is taken very seriously in the US.
-Employees do not typically take more than two weeks’ vacation per year and working overtime is so common it is an essential part of the business culture.
-Americans often put their careers as their main priority and the same is expected from expats who come to work here as well.
+Employees do not typically take more than two weeks’ vacation per year.
+Moreover, working overtime is common and an essential part of the business culture.
+US Americans often put their careers as their main priority and the same is expected from expats who come to work here as well.

 On the plus side, the rewards are usually worth it.
-The average salary in the US is high for a skilled worker and if you land a job that is in high demand, you can expect to receive enough money to live better than comfortably.
+The average salary in the US is high for a skilled worker.
+If you land a job that is in high demand, you can expect to receive enough money to live comfortably.
 However, government-provided social security is rather limited, and unemployment benefits are rather low.

-Setting up a business is the only way of becoming self-employed in the US and while for locals it is generally easy, foreigners might struggle with obtaining the right visa that would allow them to work for themselves.
+Setting up a business is the only way of becoming self-employed in the US.
+While it is generally easy for locals, foreigners might struggle with obtaining the right visa that would allow them to work for themselves.